egorbronnikov/egorbronnikov.github.io/_pages/contact.md

 <br />

-Please feel free to contact me.
+Please don't hesitate to reach out.

-You can do so by sending an email either to [Gmail](mailto:e.v.bronnikov@gmail.com) or [University mail](mailto:e.bronnikov@tilburguniversity.edu).
+You can contact me by sending an email to either my [Gmail](mailto:e.v.bronnikov@gmail.com) or [University mail](mailto:e.bronnikov@tilburguniversity.edu) addresses.

-The physical address can be found on the left.
+My physical address is provided on the left.

-Find other details below.
+Additional details can be found below.